 Plan F benefits, like other Medigap plans, are standardized in most states.
 This means that regardless of where you live or which insurance company you purchase from, you’ll get the exact same coverage for a Plan F sold anywhere in your state.
 However, keep in mind that even though benefits are the same, premiums for that coverage may vary.

-Plan F does not replace Part B. You must be enrolled in both Part A and Part B to enroll in Plan F. However, it provides the most comprehensive Medigap coverage that you can buy.
-You will NEVER have to pay a deductible or co-pay with Plan F!
+Plan F does not replace Part B. You must be enrolled in both Part A and Part B to enroll in Plan F.

 Here’s a personal clients story:

-Bill was diagnosed with lung cancer and thankfully was enrolled in Medicare as well as Medicare Plan F. He did have to go undergo chemotherapy and radiation all which he paid zero dollars for.
+Bill was diagnosed with lung cancer and thankfully was enrolled in Medicare as well as Supplement Plan F. He did have to go undergo chemotherapy and radiation all which he paid zero dollars for.
 Medicare paid his medical expenses first and his Plan F paid the remaining balance.
 If he only had straight Medicare alone then Medicare Part B would of paid 80% of the cost of his chemotherapy and radiation and he would have been responsible for the 20% that is not covered!